Nabajyoti-Roy/Real-Time-Face-Recognition-with-OpenCV-and-Face_Recognition-Library/README.md

 # Real-Time Face Recognition with OpenCV and Face_Recognition Library
 <br>
 This Python script demonstrates a real-time face recognition system that uses OpenCV for video capture and visualization, along with the face_recognition library for face detection and recognition.
-The program identifies pre-registered individuals from a webcam feed and displays their names on the video.
+The program identifies pre-registered individuals from a webcam feed and displays their names on the video.<br>

 Features:
 Face Detection and Recognition: